zestia/ember-rich-intl/README.md

 # @zestia/ember-rich-intl

-This Ember addon takes some text, and swaps [ICU message syntax](https://formatjs.io/docs/core-concepts/icu-syntax/#rich-text-formatting) for components.
+This Ember addon works in conjunction with [ember-intl](https://github.com/ember-intl/ember-intl).
+It takes some text, and swaps [ICU message syntax](https://formatjs.io/docs/core-concepts/icu-syntax/#rich-text-formatting) for components.

 ## Installation